nashspence/everyday-scripts/docs/run_normalize_pipeline.md

 | FFmpeg 5 + in `$PATH`              | Performs the heavy lifting            |
 | Write access to the working folder | Copies, logs and temp files live here |

-> *The script autodetects platform (macOS, Linux, Windows + WSL) and aborts early if FFmpeg is missing.*
+> *Run inside the Docker container; FFmpeg is pre-installed so no host detection is required.*

 ---